-Second, if we are moving toward a more progressive world, the women at your level and below you will be the future of your organization someday.
-It is in your own interest for them to flourish and to develop camaraderie with them.
+Second, if we are moving toward a more progressive world, the women at and below your level in the workplace will be the future of your organization someday.
+It is in your own best interest for them to flourish and to develop camaraderie with them.
 If women are doing well in general, it boosts the likelihood of you doing well.
-You could even make your commitment to other women’s careers explicit, forming what author Jessica Bennett calls a “Feminist Fight Club,” in which a group of women gathers to talk strategies for career advancement and fighting workplace sexism.
+You could even make your commitment to supporting other women’s careers explicit, forming what author Jessica Bennett calls a Feminist Fight Club.
+It’s a group of women that gathers to talk strategies for career advancement and fighting workplace sexism.

 2. Draw attention to the domestic work of the office.

-3. Don’t fall into the gossip trap.
+3. Women supporting women don’t fall into the gossip trap.

 And while it’s true that women are capable of being jerks, be on the lookout for coded language like “difficult,” “drama queen,” “emotional,” “demanding,” etc. that might suggest that something else is going on.
 If the young men you work with keep dragging a senior woman, for example, you might worry about what that means about their prejudice against women in leadership roles.
 Perhaps you should seek out her friendship instead.

 4. Signal boosting.

 Sit in on workplace meetings long enough, and you’ll see variations on a pervasive phenomenon unfold.
-A woman will start explaining something and a man will start talking over before she’s finished her point.
-Or, more insidiously, she will make a point or proposal, it will be glossed over, and 10 minutes later a man will make the same proposal, then taken up.
-This phenomenon creates frustration, to be sure, but also the more damaging tendency for men to get credit for women’s work.
+A woman will start explaining something and a man will start talking over her before she’s finished her point.
+Or, more insidiously, she will make a point or proposal, it will be glossed over, and 10 minutes later a man will make the same proposal—which is then taken up.
+This creates frustration, to be sure, but also the more damaging tendency for men to get credit for women’s work.

-As your career develops, you will have the opportunity to help up the women who are coming up behind you.
-Unfortunately, people can have implicit bias even against members of their own identity group.
-As you move into the rooms where decisions are made, be careful of selecting for opportunities only people who “look the part.”
-You might even make it part of your practice to seek out new women in your firm to take to lunch on a weekly basis, so that their names and projects are more top of mind when it comes time to put people forward for special opportunities or awards.
+As your career develops, you’ll have the opportunity to help build up the women who are coming up behind you.
+Unfortunately, people can still have implicit biases against members of their own identity group.
+As you move into rooms where decisions are made, be careful of selecting only people who “look the part.”
+You might even consider making it part of your practice to seek out new women in your firm to take to lunch on a weekly basis.
+That way, their names and projects are more top of mind when it comes time to put people forward for special opportunities or awards.

-Whether for good or for ill, cultures tend to replicate themselves.
+Whether for good or ill, cultures tend to replicate themselves.
 Changing the culture with and for the women around you can make your workplace one in which women thrive, rather than just survive.